-Steps to Prepare for Divorce
+STEPS TO PREPARE FOR DIVORCE

-- 1. Consult an attorney about your legal rights. - 2.
-Write a narrative for your attorney, detailing the date you began living together, the date you married, your children's birth dates, previous separations, when various assets were acquired, and the separate property either of you brought into the marriage or inherited. - 3.
-Gather information about what you own and owe.
-You'll need copies of financial statements, tax returns, retirement plan documents, brokerage statements, and insurance policies. - 4.
-Obtain detailed information on each retirement plan in which you and your husband have participated. - 5.
-Decide which assets you would like to keep if you divorce and what you are willing to give up.
-Consult with your accountant about the tax consequences of various options, especially for keeping the house. - 6.
-Get preliminary estimates of the value of the property you own and list the debts that you owe.
-Pay bills and credit cards from joint funds before separation, so you don't get stuck with them later. - 7.
-Find out what is in the safe deposit box.
-Secure both keys, if possible. - 8.
-Prepare a spending history for last year from your checkbooks, so you can determine future needs and decide where to cut back if necessary.
+1. Consult an attorney about your legal rights.

+2. Write a narrative for your attorney, detailing the date you began living together, the date you married, your children's birth dates, previous separations, when various assets were acquired, and the separate property either of you brought into the marriage or inherited.

+3. Gather information about what you own and owe.
+You'll need copies of financial statements, tax returns, retirement plan documents, brokerage statements, and insurance policies.

+4. Obtain detailed information on each retirement plan in which you and your husband have participated.

+5. Decide which assets you would like to keep if you divorce and what you are willing to give up.
+Consult with your accountant about the tax consequences of various options, especially for keeping the house.

+6. Get preliminary estimates of the value of the property you own and list the debts that you owe.
+Pay bills and credit cards from joint funds before separation, so you don't get stuck with them later.

+7. Find out what is in the safe deposit box.
+Secure both keys, if possible.

+8. Prepare a spending history for last year from your checkbooks, so you can determine future needs and decide where to cut back if necessary.

-- 9. Before you separate, use joint funds to repair your automobile and home, buy clothes for yourself and your children, and get needed dental work and medical checkups.
-If you wait until after separation, those expenses will be yours alone. - 10.
-Apply for credit cards in your own name.
-If possible, obtain credit cards with check writing privileges. - 11.
-After separation, close joint credit card accounts, get control of both cards issued on accounts, or notify creditors that you will no longer be responsible for your husband's charges on accounts. - 12.
-Open a post office box that you can use for your mail before you separate and while you are in the process of divorce. - 13.
-Begin a divorce notebook in which you list all problems with impending separation and divorce.
+9. Before you separate, use joint funds to repair your automobile and home, if you want to keep it, buy clothes for yourself and your children, and get needed dental work and medical checkups.
+If you wait until after separation, those expenses will be yours alone.

+$10. \ {\rm Apply} \ {\rm for} \ {\rm credit} \ {\rm cards} \ {\rm in} \ {\rm your} \ {\rm own} \ {\rm name}. \ {\rm If} \ {\rm possible}, \ {\rm obtain} \ {\rm credit} \ {\rm cards} \ {\rm with} \ {\rm check} \ {\rm writing} \ {\rm privileges}.$

+11. After separation, close joint credit card accounts, get control of both cards issued on accounts, or notify creditors that you will no longer be responsible for your husband's charges on accounts.

+12. Open a post office box that you can use for your mail before you separate and while you are in the process of divorce.

+13. Begin a divorce notebook in which you list all problems with impending separation and divorce.
 Also list each step that you take in the divorce process, including a synopsis of all telephone calls and conferences with your attorney and accountant.
-Keep good notes. - 14.
-Divorce is scary, but it will be less so if you figure out the worst that could happen and decide in advance how you will deal with it.
-Investigate community resources that are available to you. - 15.
-Explore your career options.
-Use the crisis of divorce to catapult yourself into a more satisfying future. - 16.
-Begin negotiation discussions with your husband, as calmly as possible.
-Find out what his hot buttons are and where he is willing to make concessions. - 17.
-Talk to family and friends who have recently been through a divorce.
-Get a feel for the territory you will be crossing. - 18.
-Find a good therapist or support group to help you through the months ahead.
-Divorce is too traumatic to go through it alone. - 19.
-Take your time and don't rush matters.
+Keep good notes.

+14. Divorce is scary, but it will be less so if you figure out the worst that could happen and decide in advance how you will deal with it.
+Investigate community resources that are available to you.

+15. Explore your career options.
+Use the crisis of divorce to catapult yourself into a more satisfying future.

+16. Begin negotiation discussions with your husband, as calmly as possible.
+Find out what his hot buttons are and where he is willing to make concessions.

+17. Talk to family and friends who have recently been through a divorce.
+Get a feel for the territory you will be crossing.

+18. Find a good therapist or support group to help you through the months ahead.
+Divorce is too traumatic to go through it alone.

+19. Take your time and don't rush matters.
 Planning for divorce is best done deliberately and slowly.
 This is your chance for a new beginning.